 The College of Business at Clayton State University is accredited by AACSB International (The Association to Advance Collegiate Schools of Business) represents the highest standard of achievement for business schools worldwide.
-Founded in 1916 by seventeen of the nation's premier business schools, including Columbia University, Cornell University, Dartmouth College, and Harvard University, AACSB is the longest serving global accrediting body for business schools and is committed to quality and continuous improvement in management education.
+Founded in 1916 by seventeen of the nation's premier business schools, AACSB is the longest serving global accrediting body for business schools and is committed to quality and continuous improvement in management education.
+Clayton State is part of the elite group that makes up only about 5 percent of the world's business schools

 To earn AACSB accreditation, a business school must undergo meticulous internal review, evaluation, and adjustment-a process that can take from three to seven years.
-During this period, schools develop and implement a plan intended to meet the 21 AACSB standards that require highly qualified faculty, as well as a commitment to continuous improvement, scholarly output, and keeping curricula responsive to the needs of business.
+All accredited school have a commitment to continuous improvement, scholarly output, and maintaining curricula that is responsive to the needs of business.